 Lady Di, Great Pyrenees Extraordinaire, Livestock and People Guardian, joined us the fall of 2007.
 We found her on the road on the way up to the ranch.
 She was over 40 lbs underweight, had fleas, mange, ear infection, all kinds of worms, and was severely dehydrated and exhausted from obviously having puppies somewhere.
 The vet did not know if she would live.
 A lot of love and tlc and a lot of help from above made her well.
 She is a beautiful, loyal, caring, fierce guardian.
 She does not have a full time livestock guardian job, because Sina, our donkey, does not like to share that job with her.
 She does patrol the perimeter and lets us know if anything is "up".
 We are blessed to have her with us.
 Some say we rescued her, but we think it was a joint rescue.

-Zoe, Chief of Security, joined our family in 2001 when we were living in Georgetown, Texas.
-She is a purebred German Shepherd who was adopted from a very nice family in the Austin area, who could not keep her because of their child with health problems of whom Zoe became overprotective.
+RIP Zoe, Chief of Security until June 2013, joined our family in 2001 when we were living in Georgetown, Texas.
+She was a purebred German Shepherd who was adopted from a very nice family in the Austin area, who could not keep her because of their child with health problems of whom Zoe became overprotective.
 Zoe was very excited when she moved to the ranch.
 She enjoyed hiking and exploring with her best friend Zeus - who passed away in 2009 (FMI - google "The Story of Zeus").
-She has adjusted to her sister, Lady Di and is our main watch dog for the people who live here and the whole ranch.
-Zoe is loyal and smart and she loves to bark at the goats, the donkey, the chickens, and anyone who enters the property.
+Zoe was loyal and smart and she loved to bark at the goats, the donkey, the chickens, and anyone who entered the property.
 Unfortunately, Zoe watches over us these days from above.
 She passed away on June 6, 2013.
 She was a wonderful guardian and will always be missed.